AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Recap

 As you can see in our state driving guide, every state has different legislation for car insurance and driving.
-Some states don’t require auto insurance at all, for example!
 But whether you’re driving down the Magnificent Mile in Chicago or a rural street in Elsah, Jersey County, keep Illinois’ laws in mind to avoid sullying that perfect driving history of yours.

 Frequently Asked Questions